 For I am sure that neither death nor life, nor angels nor rulers, nor things present nor things to come, nor powers, nor height nor depth, nor anything else in all creation, will be able to separate us from the love of God in Christ Jesus our Lord.
 Romans 8:39

-There is no place on earth or in heaven I could go that God is not with me.
-He loves me, He’s with me, and He’s more powerful than the forces of evil and of nature.
-He made it all.
+There is no place I can go on earth or in heaven that God is not with me.
+He’s more powerful than the forces of evil and of nature.

-When Jonah was swallowed up by a great fish and spent three days in the belly of a big fish, God was right there with him.
+When Jonah was swallowed by a great fish and spent three days in his belly, God was right there with him.
 No friend could have done that.
 When Neil Armstrong walked on the moon, God was right there with him.
-When he faced the dangers of re-entry back into our atmosphere, and could have easily bounced off and headed forever into space, God would have gone with him there too.
+When he faced the dangers of re-entry back into our atmosphere, and could have easily bounced off and headed forever into space, God would have been there with him too.

 The people nearest to my heart promise me their prayers and their love no matter what.
 I am deeply moved by that and rely on it.
-But how much more am I moved by God’s promise of love, the assurance of His prayers, and the comfort of His presence?
+But how much more am I moved by God’s promise of love, the assurance of His prayers, and the comfort of His presence no matter what I’m facing?
 No surgery room keeps Him out.
 No maximum security prison locks Him out.
-If I travel to the remotest part of our planet, He is there too.
-Feeling alone is always an illusion.
+If I travel to the remotest part of our planet, He is there, in me and around me.

 When I feel alone, it’s an illusion.
 I’ll remember that.
 Amen